What are the Differences between CFA® ...

 F3- gpo jobs with creativity

-Cross answer choices against statements of fact and seek common reasons to eliminate.
+Cross-answer choices against statements of fact and seek common reasons to eliminate.

 While we talk about responsibilities, it was never stated that marbling pattern replication is their primary responsibility.
 So we can eliminate choice A as something that is extreme based on the given information.

-We do know that the Jefferson Manual is a routine publication, we don’t know that it lacks the opportunity for any creativity.
+We do know that the Jefferson Manual is a routine publication, but we don’t know that it lacks the opportunity for any creativity.
 Again we can rule out option B as an extreme answer choice that can be eliminated.

 We may think that this is out of scope, but we know that workers are asked to recreate designs so that routine publications look consistent from year to year.
 If publications are supposed to be consistent, there must be a way to guarantee that consistency.
 Then it must be true that there is a library available to the staff members to cross-check to make sure that they can recreate the designs.
 So choice C would be something that must be true.

 There may be a lack of creativity which is a major impediment to hiring newly qualified staff.
-Possible but we can’t know for sure.
+Possible, but we can’t know for sure.
 We can rule this out as well

 The statement talks about recreation but not about cost.
-So the idea of the cost seems reasonable but we can’t be certain based on the information in the prompt.
+So the idea of the cost seems reasonable, but we can’t be certain based on the information in the prompt.

-Therefore choice C is the correct answer because without that extensive library we wouldn’t be able to recreate those designs.
+Therefore choice C is the correct answer because, without that extensive library, we wouldn’t be able to recreate those designs.

 Archaeologist: Artefacts comprised of bone, stone, and shells unearthed during a recent excavation of East Anacapa Island provided important information regarding possible interaction between the Anacapa people and the mainland.
 In particular, sharpened fishing tools made from white-tailed deer bones suggest that mainlanders may have used the island as a fishing ground since _________.